esilver0/CATT/sslstrip-experiment.md

 http://nyu.edu.

-Notice that this time the connection is over HTTPS demonstrating that the SSLstrip attack worked.
+Check that this time the connection is over HTTPS demonstrating that the SSLstrip attack works.

 Then, on the attacker node, run